Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 > Imagine you have a series of processing tasks, and each task can be handled by a different entity.
 The Chain of Responsibility pattern allows you to link these entities in a chain.
 When a task is presented, each entity in the chain has the chance to handle it.
 If one entity can handle it, the chain stops; otherwise, the task moves along the chain until it finds a handler.

+An example of a chain-of-responsibility is event-bubbling in which an event propagates through a series of nested controls one of which may choose to handle the event.

 ![Chain of Responsibility Pattern](./images/chain-of-responsibility-pattern.png)

 ### Implementation :